Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 * statically typed (but uses type inference to reduce boilerplate)
 * forced error handling
 * immutable variables by default
+* composition over inheritance
 * functional programming patterns (iterators, generators, closures)
 * built-in support for tests and benchmarks
-* easy toolchain management using the tool 'rustup'
+* easy-to-use tools for toolchain and dependency management for better productivity
-* easy project management using the tool 'cargo'
-* central package repository (crates.io)

 What makes Rust unique though is its ability to be not only a very safe language (guaranteed memory safety, no data races) but also be on par with the most performant languages in existence today that traditionally would have been picked instead.
 With Rust one no longer has to sacrifice safety over performance or vice versa.